-11. Why did your zygote turn out to have the genotype it did and not one of the other two possible genotypes?
+[10.2] Why did your zygote turn out to have the genotype it did and not one of the other two possible genotypes?

-12. Make four more zygotes as in Step 9, recording the genotypes of the eggs, sperm, and zygotes in the table above.
-Note that you will need to stop the model just after each of the zygotes is formed so that you can record the zygote genotypes.
+- [10.3] Make four more zygotes as in Step 9, recording the genotypes of the eggs, sperm, and zygotes in the table above.
+Note that you will need to STOP the model just after each of the zygotes is formed so that you can record the zygote genotypes and then START the model to make your next zygote. - [10.4] If you were to make five more zygotes, would you likely get the same combination of genotypes or something different?
+Why?

 Putting eggs and sperm together may be more tedious than you might have hoped.
-The gene pool-to-zygotes button with the dice on it lets eggs and sperm find each other at random without your help.
+The gene pool-tozygotes button with the dice on it lets eggs and sperm find each other at random without your help.
 When we say the eggs and sperm find each other at random, we mean that eggs and sperm combine with no regard for their own or the other's genotype.
 Any egg can combine with any sperm, and vice versa.
 The gametes just swim around, blindly bump into each other, and fuse.
 This continues until the number of zygotes matches the number specified in the box labeled "Zygote pop size."
 Eggs and sperm that have not found a mate by this deadline are out of luck; they simply die and disappear.